-Provide the package name of the EMM Android agent, that is
+Provide the package name of the WSO2 Android agent, that is

 - Click CONTINUE > FINISH to finish the process and create the application.

-You will then be navigated to the overview of the created application.
+You are navigated to the overview of the created application.

-Go to the CLOUD MESSAGING tab and note down the Firebase Cloud messaging token.
+Scroll up the page and go to the CLOUD MESSAGING tab.
+Note down the Firebase Cloud messaging token.
 You need to provide this token as the server key when configuring the Android platform.

 Anchor FCM_Token FCM_Token

 <ANDROID_AGENT_SOURCE_CODE>via Android Studio, clean the project, and build the project.